 Constructivism began to influence her work in the late 1950s, and she adopted weaving as a way to express her art.
 In 1960, she included a series of four weavings along with art works of large gouaches and watercolors on paper and linen sheets.
 She became well-known in the Polish textile and fiber design movement, and her work was shown in Lausanne, Switzerland in 1962.

 In the late 1960s she produced large, woven, abstract works of fragmented and vulnerable figural pieces.
-Her 1967 room-filling “Abakans,” derived from her own last name, were representations of human bodies made from three-dimensional fiber works.
+Her 1967 room-filling “Abakans,” derived from her own last name, were representations of human bodies made from three-dimensional fiber works of sisal, wool, hemp rope, and other organic materials.
 Their uneven weaving and rough surfaces looked like scars, like the scars and sense of trauma she suffered having lived through World War II and the Soviet Occupation of her country.
 These pieces secured her place in the art world.

 During the 1970s her humanoid sculptures were followed by her “Alterations,” which were hollowed-out headless human figures sitting in a row.
 Her 1976-1980 burlap and resin “Backs” is a composition of eighty headless, limbless, and genderless figures, made on a single mold.
-In the late 1980s she began working in bronze.
+In the late 1980s she began working with other materials, including metals.
+She created headless cast-bronze figures and trees capped with steel.
 She produced powerful and monumental sculptures not just in bronze but also in stone, iron, and wood in the 1990s.
 Her final work is “Agora” a permanent installation in Chicago’s Grant Park.

 Her work, shown at the Venice biennial of 1980, caused a sensation.
 She received countless honors and awards and had public commissions for large, outdoor sculptures and environments in Europe, United States, Asia, and the Middle East.